 For teens and young adults with high-functioning Autism Spectrum Disorder (ASD) diagnoses including Asperger’s Syndrome, ADD/ADHD (Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder) and PDD (Pervasive Developmental Disorder), as well as those with other learning disabilities including dyslexia, learning all the skills necessary to get a driver’s license and have the confidence to be a safe driver may seem insurmountable.
 Most driving schools either aren’t willing or aren’t equipped to properly train an ASD student.

-At Driver Training Services, we’re helping to write the book on training ASD students to drive safely.
-Our instructors are constantly assessing the latest research and best practices recommendations and applying them to the unique challenges presented by operating a car in traffic.
-They attend special educational workshops for professionals and consult with a variety of specialists, including researchers and medical experts.
+Mike Mercadante is our instructor specializing in autism services.
+He has helped dozens of autistic teens and young adults become safe, defensive drivers.
+He is constantly assessing the latest research and best practices recommendations and applying them to the unique challenges presented by operating a car in traffic.
+He attends special educational workshops for professionals and consult with a variety of specialists, including researchers and medical experts.
 He is currently completing his Master’s degree in Psychology.